Handbook

 Attendance

-Tardy Procedure
+Tardy To Class Procedure

 1st tardy and 2nd Tardy=Teacher notification to student; documentation on Skyward; concrete consequence may be applied